 Knit 1 Front and Back

 Knit the first stitch on your main needle but leave the stitch on the main needle.
 Before taking the stitch off the main needle, insert the tip of your working needle into the backside of the loop and knit it through the back loop.
 Then pull the stitch off the needle.

-Insert right needle into stitch from top to bottom; wrap working yarn around right needle from front to back; wrap yarn all the way around the right needle creating a loop.
-Pull the loop under and through the stitch on left needle; push right needle through the loop; then all the way into the stitch; Pull the stitch off of the left needle.
-Then pull yarn attached to ball of yarn to tighten stitch (if needed).
+Insert right needle into stitch from top to bottom; wrap working yarn around the right needle from front to back; wrap the yarn all the way around the right needle creating a loop.
+Pull the loop under and through the stitch on the left needle; push the right needle through the loop; then all the way into the stitch; Pull the stitch off of the left needle.
+Then pull yarn attached to the ball of yarn to tighten stitch (if needed).

 Slip Stitch (knitting):

 Insert the right-handed needle purlwise (as if you were going to purl) into the first stitch on the left-handed needle and slip it off the left-handed needle onto the handed needle.